 VPNs work on nearly all modern devices, including laptops, tablets, phones, Chromebooks, and even some e-readers.
 All you need to do is sign up with a reliable VPN provider and download their software to your device.

-Finding a good VPN for traveling can take some time.
+But finding a good VPN for traveling can take time if you want the best.
 There’s a lot of information to sort through, including privacy policies, encryption levels, server locations, and much more.
 We’ve streamlined the process to focus on some of the most important factors in choosing a reliable VPN.

-Jurisdiction – Where a VPN company is registered makes a huge difference in how reliable the service can be.
+Where a VPN company is registered makes a huge difference in how reliable the service can be.
 Regardless of the provider’s policy on keeping logs, for example, the local laws can force them to keep certain information and hand it to any third party that requests it.
-To keep this sort of digital surveillance to a minimum, the providers below operate under jurisdictions with more privacy focused laws in place.
+To keep this sort of digital surveillance to a minimum, the providers below operate under jurisdictions with more privacy-focused laws in place.

 NordVPN uses a stunning double encryption process that wraps data in unbeatable 2048-bit SSL encryption.
 NordVPN claims supercomputers can’t break encryption that strong, which should make your public Wi-Fi plenty safe.
 Add that to the massive network of servers in 57 different countries, an easy to understand zero-logging policy, DNS leak and kill switch features, and app support for every major desktop and portable device, and you’ve got a great recipe for a stellar VPN.